bazingga08/compare/README.md

 ```

 ## Implementation
-I have started building the project by following the shared document and made a few style and colour change, added few animations, made it most of the browsers compatible and maintained code standards and added comments wherever it is necessary.
+I have started building the project by following the shared document from Almabase and made a few style and colour change, added few animations, made it most of the browsers compatible and maintained code standards and added comments wherever it is necessary.